perwin/pyimfit/docs/overview.rst

 **Note**: Unless otherwise specified, all size values are in pixels, and all intensity/surface-brightness values are in counts/pixel.
+(Photometric zero points are not needed except for the optional case of computing model magnitudes; see below.)

 A very simple example of constructing a model: